 The most recent change to Google One is a brand new tier for users that want access to Gemini Advanced, the most powerful version of Google's generative AI.
 So you may be wondering whether all of the other Google One perks make up for how expensive this AI tier is.

 Here's everything you need to know about Google One, from pricing to benefits.

 If you want to buy more cloud storage for your Google Drive account, that's handled through Google One.
 Google provides 15GB of storage for free to all users, and that's shared across Gmail, Google Drive, and Google Photos.
 Should you exceed that limit, you will need to pick up a paid plan, and that goes through Google One.

 Your actual files and everything are still in Google Drive — Google One is just the new name under which paid plans are purchased.

-With Google One, you get the ability to automatically backup the contents of your phone.
+With Google One, you get the ability to automatically back up the contents of your phone.
 That includes texts, MMS, contacts, app data, photos, and videos.
 You don't need to use Google One to do this — most Android phones do this by default anyway — but Google One collates all of these settings into a single app.

 For instance, if you'd like to adjust the quality settings for photos and videos backed up via Google Photos, you can do so from within Google One.
-Also, the ability to back up MMS is limited to Google One subscribers for now, with the default Android service only backing up texts.
+Also, the ability to back up MMS is limited to Google One subscribers for now, with the default Android Messages only backing up texts.

 Your membership comes with extra goodies